Estimated reading time: 4 minutes

 Feasting & flowers

 These gatherings would include feasting and drinking.
 Food and drink would also be offered to the fairies and elves known as the aos sí.
 They were believed to be more active during beltane and in need of appeasement.
-Yellow may flowers were used to decorate openings to homes and cattle sheds, as well as people and cattle.
-In certain areas, thorn bushes were also decorated with flowers and ribbons.
-These were usually hawthorn or rowan and known as the may bush or wishing tree once decorated.
+Yellow may flowers were used to decorate openings to homes and cattle sheds, as well as people themselves and cattle.
+In certain areas, thorn bushes were also decorated with flowers and ribbons, these were usually hawthorn or rowan and known as the may bush or wishing tree once decorated.

 Holy wells & morning dew

 Another tradition often seen on the 1st of May is the maypole and maypole dancing.
 Although the maypole’s origin has not been confirmed, it is believed to have come from Germanic Europe.
 Again there is no definitive answer on what the maypole itself symbolizes.
 Some believe it is a pagan symbol; others believe it represents the world’s axis and more.
 However, it is agreed that the maypole was erected to celebrate the return of warmth and summer.
 The maypole dances were initially danced around a living tree as part of a fertility ritual but later moved to the maypole.

 Crystals for Beltane

 During beltane, try carrying clear quartz.
 Charged with protective, cleansing, and energizing properties, it is ideal to have with you on a night of spirits and changing energies.
 It also has the bonus of raising the vibrations of other crystals that are nearby.
 Rose quartz is the crystal of love and fertility.
 It will brighten your aura and allow you to become more approachable while strengthening your heart.
 Green aventurine promotes fertility, positivity, and good luck.
 Fluorite boosts libido and sexuality, while also balancing hormones and removing negative energy.
 All of these stones are ideal to use during beltane and mayday celebrations.